mihirkadam/FormScriptGenerator/README.md

 2. Access business process fields.

 ## Planned Features
-1. Access tab and section present of the form.
-2. Access grid , web resources and iFrame.
+Access grid , web resources and iFrame.

 ## Feature Request
 Take charge and [add your idea](http://feathub.com/mihirkadam/Form-Script-Generator) or [vote on your favorite feature](http://feathub.com/mihirkadam/Form-Script-Generator) to be implemented: